ENGR110/ENGR110.github.io/index.md

 We will post to Canvas with updates/clarifications/announcements.
 By default, you should already have notifications from Canvas enabled.
 It is your responsibility to ensure you can receive such announcements.

 # Autograder
-We will an automated grading system for assignments: [link][autograder link]
+We will an automated grading system for assignments: [autograder link][autograder]

 For security reasons, you must access it through the IU network - either access it while on campus, or use a [VPN] service to make the site think you're on campus.